strawberryfg/Senorita-HANDS19-Pose/src/network_layers/README.md

 ----

+**Disclaimer** Some network layers are omitted here for conciseness.

 ## DeepHandModelGetHands19ChaDepth
 ```
 Return the revised bounding box of depth patch, 3D cube bounding box, and 2D image center coordinate (pixel location of center of mass).